Aleksandr Mikhaylovich Korotkov: Life

 Korotkov's father, Mikhail Korotkov was a banker who worked before the revolution at the Russo-Asiatic Bank in the Chinese city of Kuldzha.
 He had left his family even before Korotkov was born.
-His pregnant mother Anna, returned to Moscow where she brought up Aleksandr and her daughter Nina alone.
+His pregnant wife Anna, returned to Moscow where she brought up Aleksandr and her daughter Nina alone.
 Aleksandr's elder brother Pavel Korotkov, later a well known football player, was brought up by his father's sister in Moscow.
 Although they were brought up in different families, the two brothers remained close.
 When the October Revolution occurred, the family found itself in dire financial straits and the family became hungry.
 To ensure Aleksandr survived, his mother Anna sent him to an orphanage.
 After gaining employment as a secretary, he was returned and the family was made whole.

 Korotkov completed nine years of secondary school in 1927.
 Korotkov, planning to attend Moscow State University abandoned his plans to support his family by beginning employment as an electrician's assistant.
 During his free time, he played tennis at the Dynamo Stadium.
 It was while playing tennis, that Korotkov attracted the attention of Veniamin Leonardovich Gerson, a Chekist, who at one time was the assistant to Felix Dzerzhinsky and later Vyacheslav Menzhinsky.
 Gerson drew attention to Korotkov's outstanding physical features during a football match.
 In October 1928, on the personal recommendation of Gerson, Korotkov was hired by the Commandant's Office of Administration and Economy of the Joint State Political Directorate as a lift fitter and lift operator in Lubyanka.
 In December, 1928 he was transferred to the First Chief Directorate (INO OGPU)(Foreign Department), where he worked as a clerk distributing newspapers and classified letters, and then as a senior clerk.